 Id. at 273.
-There are a number of Texas cases discussing constructive fraud-on-thespouse, in situations involving the conveyance of community property by a spouse to a third party.
+There are a number of Texas cases discussing constructive fraud-on-the-spouse, in situations involving the conveyance of community property by a spouse to a third party.
 However, these cases would address only the conveyance by a spouse of property into trust.
 One can imagine other instances of constructive fraud in connection with a trust, apart from a spouse's conveyance of community property into trust.
 Take, for example, the man who, shortly prior to marriage, conveys all of his income-producing property into trust, and then, either as trustee or through control over the trustee, uses undistributed trust income to acquire assets such as the car which he drives, the house in which he lives, etc.--items which would have been community property had the income been received by him free of trust.
-This activity would not constitute a fraudulent or constructively fraudulent conveyance of community property, but might constitute use of an express trust in a fraudulent or constructively fraudulent manner.
-If the principles that apply to use of a corporation to perpetrate a fraud can be adapted to express trusts, equity would allow the court in a divorce to disregard the "fictional" distinction between trustee and beneficiary, leading to a merger in which all trust property is owned by the beneficiary.
-Tex.
-Prop.
-Code § 112.034.
+This activity would not constitute a constructively fraudulent conveyance of community property, but might constitute use of an express trust in a constructively fraudulent manner.
+If the principles that apply to use of a corporation to perpetrate a fraud can be adapted to express trusts, equity would allow the court in a divorce to disregard the trust "fiction."

-J. RESCISSION, CANCELLATION AND REFORMATION FOR FRAUD, DURESS, MISTAKE, ETC. Conveyances into trust, like every other transaction, are subject to rescission, cancellation or reformation on the grounds of fraud, accident, mistake, undue influence, duress, failure of consideration, etc. See 72 TEX.
-JUR.3d Trusts § 154 (1990).

-1. Fraud in the Inducement as Basis for Rescission.
+- J. RESCISSION, CANCELLATION AND REFORMATION FOR FRAUD, DURESS, MISTAKE, ETC. Conveyances into trust, like every other transaction, are subject to rescission, cancellation or reformation on the grounds of fraud, accident, mistake, undue influence, duress, failure of consideration, etc. See 72 TEX.
+JUR.3d Trusts § 154 (1990). - 1.
+Fraud in the Inducement as Basis for Rescission.
 In order to rescind a conveyance for fraud in the inducement, it must be shown that: (1) a false representation was made by the victim; (2) the victim detrimentally relied upon the false representation; and (3) the victim suffered resultant injury.
 Citizens Standard Life Ins Co. v.
 Muncy, 518 S.W.2d 391, 194 (Tex.
 Civ.
 App.--Amarillo 1974, no writ).
 The misrepresentation must relate to a material fact.
 Runfield v.
 Runfield, 324 S.W.2d 304, 406 (Tex.
 Civ.
 App.--Amarillo 1959, writ ref'd n.r.e.).
 The speaker need not know the falsity of the representation.
 Citizens Standard Life Ins.
 Co. v.
 Muncy, 518 S.W.2d 391, 195 (Tex.
 Civ.
 App.--Amarillo 1974, no writ).
 The failure to disclose a material fact will not support rescission, unless the wrongdoer had a duty to disclose arising from the nature of the relationship between the wrongdoer and the victim.
 Anderson v.
 Anderson, 620 S.W.2d 815, 819 (Tex.
 Civ.
 App.--Tyler 1981, no writ).
 A promise regarding future behavior will not support rescission unless the wrongdoer had no intent to carry out the promise at the time it was made.
 Bassett v.
 Bassett, 590 S.W.2d 531, 533 (Tex.
 Civ.
 App.--Houston [1st Dist.]
 1979, writ dism'd).
 Where the victim had knowledge of the falsity, rescission will not lie.
 Shaw Equipment Co. v.
 Hoople Jordan Const.
 Co., 428 S.W.2d 835, 839 (Tex.
 Civ.
 App.--Dallas 1968, no writ).